keshavbasanwal/myBookLibrary/README.md

 - Sapiens: A Brief History of Humankind by Yuval Noah Harari
 - Freedom from the Known by Jiddu Krishnamurti
 - No More Mr. Nice Guy by Robert A. Glover
-- The Art of Impossible: A Peak Performance Primer by Steven Kotler
 - Ad se ipsum libri XII by Marcus Aurelius
 - The Prince and The Discourses by Niccolò Machiavelli
 - Influence: Science and Practice by Robert Cialdini